Pile of Dirt near Baseboard

 Why Am I Finding Piles Of Dirt In My Yard?

-Piles of dirt in your yard may indicate the presence of burrowing animals like moles, voles, or gophers.
+Piles of dirt in your yard usually indicate the presence of burrowing animals like moles, voles, or gophers.
 These animals dig tunnels, pushing dirt to the surface.
-Inspect for other signs such as holes or damaged plants to identify the culprits.
+Fire ants create mound nests that appear as raised dirt piles.
+Inspect for holes or damaged plants to identify the cause before choosing a treatment method.

 Do Carpenter Ants Leave Piles Of Dirt?